dalibo/ansible-collection-dolibarr/docs/role_install.md

-# Ansible role dolibarr install
+# Ansible role Dolibarr install

-An Ansible Role that installs Dolibarr on Debian 9 and 10.
+An Ansible Role that installs Dolibarr on Debian 10 and 11.

 ## Role Variables

-    dolibarr_version: 13.0
+    dolibarr_version: 12.0

 Version of Dolibarr we want to install on our managed remote host.